-I already had a LinkedIn and a Facebook account, so these are the ones I pursued first.
+I pursued LinkedIn and Facebook first, since I already had accounts.
 I started posting regularly on Facebook, and beefed up my LinkedIn account with details about my writing career.

-And, I sat back and waited for assignments.
+And then I sat back and waited for assignments.
 I hoped for a tsunami of editors asking me to write for them.
-Instead, the results were more like a ripple in a tiny pond.
+Instead, the results were worse than a ripple in a tiny pond.
 I wasn't contacted for a single assignment.

 The results were a mixed bag.